jasonwolfg/update-ms-teams-presence-from-inbound-interaction/blueprint/index.md

    ![OAuth client credentials](images/2COAuthClientCredentials.png "Copy the client ID and secret values of the OAuth client")

 ### Add a Genesys Cloud data actions integration
-The Microsoft Teams video session URL is sent as an SMS to the customer from Genesys Cloud.
-To enable this SMS capability, you must add a Genesys Cloud data actions integration.
+To update a user's presence in Microsoft Teams, we need to get the Teams userId that corresponds to the Genesys Cloud agent answer the voice interaction.
+To do this requires a Genesys Cloud API call.
+To enable this GC Public API call, you must add a Genesys Cloud data actions integration.

 1. Install the **Genesys Cloud Data Actions** integration from Genesys Cloud.
 For more information, see [About the data actions integrations](https://help.mypurecloud.com/?p=209478 "Opens the Data Actions overview article").